VETERAN’S DISABILITY BENEFITS

 If you think you are entitled to service-connected VA benefits, then you can apply for disability benefits by filling out VA Form 21-526EZ.

 This form is the APPLICATION FOR DISABILITY COMPENSATION AND RELATED COMPENSATION BENEFITS.
 If you have any of the following materials, then attach it to your application:

 - Discharge or separation papers (DD214 or equivalent)

 - Dependency records (marriage & children’s birth certificates)

 - Medical evidence (doctor & hospital reports)

-CANNON DISABILITY AND VETERANS DISABILITY BENEFITS
+CANNON DISABILITY AND VETERAN’S DISABILITY BENEFITS

 CANNON DISABILITY WANTS TO HELP YOU WIN VETERAN’S DISABILITY BENEFITS

-In the last 30 years, Cannon Disability Law has won over 20,000 disability hearings for our clients.
-Additionally, we have won over $100 million in ongoing and past-due SSD and SSI disability benefits for our clients.
-During the time we have been in business, the Social Security Administration has changed their policies.
+In the last 30 years, Cannon Disability has won over 20,000 SSD and SSI hearings for our clients.
+Additionally, we have won over $100 million in ongoing and back due benefits for our clients.
+During our time in business, the SSA has changed their rules.
 We believe it has become more difficult to win Social Security and VA cases.

 If you are going to go through the benefit process, then start your application with the help of an attorney.
 Don’t go to your hearing without a lawyer.
 Hire an attorney with experience.
 We will do our best to help you win veteran’s disability benefits.